 Linux Command Line

-command is a powerful tool for creating and managing links on a Linux system.
+The ln command is a powerful tool for creating and managing links on a Linux system.
 Links, also known as symbolic or soft links, provide a way to create multiple references to a single file or directory without duplicating the data.
 This can be useful in a variety of situations, such as creating a shortcut to a frequently used file or linking to a shared library.

-When to use the ln
+When to use the ln command

 - Creating a shortcut to a frequently used file or directory